JoseQuintas/hwgui/contrib/Readme.txt

  and platforms Windows and Linux.

 gthwg:
  GT library, based on HwGUI.
-Currently it is for winapi version only, Linux GTK version will be later.

 2. Build scripts
 ----------------